mikolajroszak/qsp-protocol-node/README.md

 ## Development hierarchy

-`qsp_network_audit.py`
+* Main file: `qsp_network_audit.py`

-  target environments are defined in config.yaml
+* Target environments are defined in `config.yaml`

-    QSPAuditNode gets params from YAML
+* QSPAuditNode gets params from YAML
-    config.py
-    audit.py
+  - `config.py`
+  - `audit.py`
-      main loop is in the run() method logic for audit computation
+    - main loop is in the run() method
+    - logic for audit computation
-      report is JSON and posted to the private blockchain analyzer.py
+    - report is JSON and posted to the private blockchain
+  - `analyzer.py`
-      abstracts an analyzer tool
+    - abstracts an analyzer tool
-      needs to accept parameters in a better way security constraints
+    - needs to accept parameters in a better way
+  - security constraints
-    network audit service might have a threat of price forgery (must check) need to control the state of this service uptime monitoring
+    - network audit service might have a threat of price forgery (must check)
+    - need to control the state of this service
+      - uptime monitoring
-      metrics
+      - metrics